Skip to main content

 You should receive an HTTP/1.1 200 OK response.

-Verify Both Upstream Service Are Unavailable
+Verify Both Upstream Services Are Unavailable

 docker container stop nginx2